 NUTRITION FACTS

-- This recipe contains a good source of fibre, mainly contributed from oats and wholemeal flour.
+• This recipe contains a good fibre source, mainly from oats, wholemeal flour and dried fruit.

-- This recipe contains a range of nutrients.
-It is an excellent source of phosphorus, manganese, vitamin E, thiamin (vitamin B1), vitamin B12 and a good source of iron, zinc, vitamin D, and niacin (vitamin B3), vitamin B6 and Biotin (vitamin B2).
+• This recipe contains a range of nutrients.
+It is an excellent source of phosphorus, manganese, vitamin E, thiamin (vitamin B1), and vitamin B12 and a good source of iron, zinc, vitamin D, and niacin (vitamin B3), vitamin B6 and Biotin (vitamin B2).

 VARIATIONS